 Another way to capture attention is to play with humor.
 Try creating a subject line that makes your readers chuckle – and want to know more.

-“Branding” sounds like an in-depth process, but with a tool like Constant Contact it’s very simple.
+“Branding” sounds like an in-depth process, but with a tool like Constant Contact or HubSpot it’s very simple.
 Every single email that you send out needs to:

 - Come from an immediately recognizable address (e.g., “firstname.lastname@example.org” or “email@example.com”)